Exercise Four - Front of Neck

 This exercise firms up the area at the front of the neck where aging first leaves its mark of deterioration.
 Here's how to do it:

-- While tilting your head back, press your tongue into the roof of your mouth.
-This tightens up all the muscles at the front of your neck.
+- While tilting your head back, press your tongue firmly into the roof of your mouth.
+This tightens up all the muscles at the front of your neck and under the chin.

 - Now bring your chin down toward your neck while still holding the tongue against the roof of your mouth.

 That's all there is to it.
 If you are doing it right, you will feel a tightness under the chin and in the front of the neck.
 Check this out with your fingers.
 Does your platysma muscle feel tense while you are moving your head up and down?
-You are doing the exercise right.
+If it does, you are doing the exercise right.

 Loose Skin or Excess Skin

-So what if your platysma and sternomastoid muscles are well-developed and tight with little or no overlying fat - but there is still excess skin, a fleshy lobe hanging down from the throat or chin - the turkey wattle.
+So what if your platysma and sternocleidomastoid muscles are well-developed and tight with little or no overlying fat - but there is still excess skin, a fleshy lobe hanging down from the throat or chin - the turkey wattle, the dewlap.
 (The neck often ages before the face.)